SaintRoguer/SaintRoguer/README.md

 ### Hi there 👋

+Im currently working on a self administered website for the departament of humanity and a functionality for Livepanel that lets you know the quality of a dataset based on questionnaires.

+Also im finnishing my degree in the UNS with the title of Engineering in information systems.

 <!--
 **SaintRoguer/SaintRoguer** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.